Francesco Pisani

-Francesco Pisani (1494 – 28 June 1570) was an Italian Cardinal, born in Venice, the son of Alvise Pisani the noted banker, who was Procurator of S. Mark's, a member of the Council of Ten, and a Councilor of the Doge of Venice; and Cecilia Giustinian.
-He had a brother named Giovanni (Zuan), who also became Procurator of S. Marks' and was a Venetian diplomat; he was married to the sister of Doge Andrea Gritti.
+Francesco Pisani (1494 – 28 June 1570) was an Italian Cardinal, born in Venice, the son of Alvise Pisani, the noted banker, who was Procurator of S. Mark's, a member of the Council of Ten, and a Councillor of the Doge of Venice; and Cecilia Giustinian.
+He had a brother named Giovanni (Zuan), who also became Procurator of S. Mark's and was a Venetian diplomat; he was married to the sister of Doge Andrea Gritti.
 He was a strong supporter of the alliance between Venice, France and the Papacy, called the League of Cognac.
 He shared the imprisonment of Pope Clement VII in the Castel S. Angelo during the Sack of Rome and its aftermath.
 He spent eighteen months in exile in Naples while Clement made his peace with the Emperor Charles V.

 Early Benefices

 Nothing is known about his education.

 Francesco had been named a Protonotary Apostolic, the highest grade of monsignor, giving him the rank of a prelate.
 He was created a cardinal-deacon by Pope Leo X, in the Consistory of 1 July 1517, at the request of Doge Leonardo Loredan, and assigned the Deaconry of S. Teodoro.
 The red hat is said to have cost his father 20,000 gold ducats and a ruby.
 The new cardinal was not in Rome at the time, and the red hat was brought to him in Venice; it was presented on Sunday, 23 August 1517.
 On 27 August 1518, the Venetian Council voted to give possession of the Benedictine abbey of S. Stefano di Spalato, on the death of its abbot, to Cardinal Pisani.
 Pisani was appointed Bishop of Padua on 8 August 1524.

 In 1526, during the invasion of the city of Rome on 20–21 September, led by Cardinal Pompeo Colonna, Pisani sheltered the Venetian Ambassador in the Palazzo Venezia.
 On 28 September 1526, he was named Administrator of the diocese of Città Nova (Aemonensis, in Istria), which he finally resigned in 1535.